-- Continue to require RCx providers involve facility operations staff in the RCx process.

-- 7. Continue to require RCx providers work with operations staff to thoroughly document RCx measures and new operating procedures, including:

-- a.
-Building and measure documentation

-- b.
-System manuals

-- c.
-Sequences of operation

-- d.
-System diagrams

-- 8. Consider encouraging cost-effective measures that are difficult to change, including:

-- a.
-Controls with locks

-- b.
-Permission requirements

-- c.
-Hard-wired solutions

-- d.
-Hardware fixes/installations

-5.2.2 Other Remedies
+Commented [WKM31]: Please see comments in abstract.
+Please clarify if these are official recommendations and if so include them in the exec summary.
+We just need a clear list to respond to for our filings We have also noted where certain practices are already in place.

+Commented [TP32]: This would be more cost effective as long as the CxPs have remote access to the EMS for review.

+Commented [TP33]: We currently provide training and an operators manual.
+The incentive is not paid until this task is complete.
-The following suggested recommendations fall outside of the program requirements but are things the utilities may be able to promote through RSP and customer education.

-- 1. Encourage RCx participants to create a work environment for building operations staff that supports savings persistence, including: - a.
-Sufficient training for operations staff. - b.
-Dedicated operations staff with time to optimize building energy performance - c.
-Corporate commitment to building energy performance and reducing energy costs - 2.
-Promote RCx measures that are simple and robust instead of more complex systems that may be more efficient on paper but may lack persistence because it is hard to understand how it is working, how it should be maintained, and how to adjust it if conditions change.16 - a.
-Measures need to be understood by operations staff or will be overwritten. - 3.
-When there is operations staff turnover, encourage sharing of knowledge from outgoing operator to new staff, in the form of program controls sequence documentation or other materials.
+7. Require RCx providers involve facility operations staff in the RCx process.
+Commented [TP34]: This happens already.
+Require RCx providers work with operations staff to thoroughly document RCx measures and new operating procedures, including: Commented [TP35]: Many of these are incorporated a.
+Building and measure documentation into the Operator's Manual the CxP develops. b.
+System manuals c.
+Sequences of operation d.
+System diagrams 9.
+Encourage measures that are difficult to change, including: a.
+Controls with locks b.
+Permission requirements c.
+Hard-wired solutions d.
+Hardware fixes/installations 10.
+Consider excluding or limiting low persistence measures a.
+Schedule-related measures b.
+Maintenance-related measures 5.2.2 Non-Programmatic Remedies The following recommendations fall outside of the program requirements but are things the utilities can promote through RSP and customer education.
+Encourage RCx participants to create a work environment for building operations staff that supports savings persistence, including: Commented [TP36]: This would be an overlap with our SEM services that may be appropriate for some RCx a.
+Sufficient training for operations staff. participants. b.
+Dedicated operations staff with time to optimize building energy performance c.
+Corporate commitment to building energy performance and reducing energy costs Promote RCx measures that are simple and robust instead of more complex systems that may be more efficient on paper but may lack persistence.
+Commented [TP37]: Can you define or specify which measures are simple vs robust?
+Are they different than a.
+Measures need to be understood by operations staff or will be overwritten. what we are currently doing in the program?
+Commented [TP38R37]: Historically, we don't allow just 3.
+When there is operations staff turnover, encourage sharing of knowledge from outgoing operator to new staff. schedule changes or setpoint changes to be included in RCx unless its part of a bigger strategy or it requires additional programming.
+0 1.22 Page 23

-16 An example of this is using an outdoor air temperature reset instead of a Proportional-Integral-Derivative (PID) loop reset based on box positions.

 - 4. Encourage ongoing commissioning to identify non-functional parts of systems or setpoint changes. - 5.
 Encourage service contracts with equipment or controls vendors for preventive maintenance and periodic inspections. - 6.
 Promote quarterly or annual meetings between building operations staff and vendors to ensure everything is operating as expected. - 7.
-Encourage building persistence into automation, such as setting up the BAS to give an error message when a setpoint is altered. - 8.
-Encourage use of FDD which can notify operators of performance issues quickly and more accurately, increasing the likelihood that issues are fixed at the root cause rather than simply overridden.
+Encourage building persistence into automation, such as setting up the BAS to give an error message when a setpoint is altered.